Fusion-Power-Plant-Framework/bluemira/CONTRIBUTING.md

    import matplotlib.pyplot as plt
     ```
     If only a few methods are used from these types of modules directly importing the method is preferred.
-* Formatting of imports is automatically organised by `isort` and `black`. `isort` organises imports into three sections; builtin modules, external modules and internal modules.
+* Formatting of imports is automatically organised by the rules provided by `isort` and `black`. `isort` organises imports into three sections; builtin modules, external modules and internal modules.

 All of the above means that this is bad: